ericoporto/ags-manual-wiki/acintro1.md

     starting to move.
 This is what the Sierra and LucasArts point-and-click games did, and looks a bit more professional.

-Personally, I would always enable these four options when starting a new game.
+Personally, I would always enable these three options when starting a new game.
 As you get a feel for AGS, you can decide what suits you best, and change these options again later.